 “They’re counting on you.
 Your job is to stop the offense and get the ball back to our team.
 In life, many people are going to tell you to play nice.
 Many things are going to piss you off.
 I know that being a middle kid upset me when I was growing up, and I’m sure it bothers you, but on this field, if you play by the rules, no dirty and low blows, you get to let all your frustrations out.
 However, there’s a catch; these guys are going to let theirs out on you, too.
 It’s an agreement.
 You have to be able to be tough enough to receive it if you’re going to give it.
 When you go to the locker room, you unwind and come back out to the boy world that so many people see you as having to be in, but on this field, you get to be a ferocious little dude.
 You got that?”

 “Wolves eat that nonsense for a snack, Colin!
 Find your inner warrior!”

 “NOW GET IN THERE AND HIT SOMEONE!”

 The first play in, something happened.
-Colin seemed to slow time down as he looked out at the offense and actually saw the way the hole would form.
+Something in Colin seemed to slow time down as he looked out at the offense and actually saw the way the hole would form.
 Then, in slow motion, he saw the quarterback, Doug Wylick, trying to sneak out toward his side when the other kids pushed in on the strong side.
-Immediately, he grabbed at Wylick, but as the boy’s body was in motion, it was hard to bring him down by himself; however, Colin managed to slow him down enough that he only got a yard over the line before Walter Ober ran over and piled on the quarterback.
+Immediately, he grabbed at Wylick, but as the boy’s body was in motion, it was hard to bring him down by himself; however, Colin managed to slow him down enough that he only got a yard over the line before Walter Beaver ran over and piled on the quarterback.
 When they came up together, there was a high-five, and they set for the next play.